• Skip to primary navigation

 • Dutch Apple Cake Recipe

-⭐️ Why This Cake is the Best
+⭐️ Why This Apple Cake is the Best

 • Tender and moist old-fashioned apple cake

-• Juicy and crunchy apples
+• Juicy and crisp apples

-• Quick and easy cake recipe
+• Quick and easy apple cake recipe

 • Can be served as tea cake or coffee cake